jyeung2/eXamine/README.md

 We would love to further improve our model in the future by obtaining more image data as well as further fine-tuning our model.
 In articles published by Nature, we have seen some machine learning models classify images with accuracies of 88%-94%.
 Our goal is to eventually reach this accuracy level so that our product can be more useful in the real world.
 We would also like to further improve the UI, so that it is as easy and simple as possible for the user.

+## Running Final.ipynb

+1. To run Final.ipynb to use the classifier on your local device, make sure you have the libraries within requirements.txt installed.
+To install a library, use the command pip install _library_name_ in your command line.

+2. Then, navigate to the directory where you downloaded Final.ipynb.
+Download the png files and the pickle file.
+In the command line type in voila Final.ipynb and hit enter.

+3. This should open up a new window in your browser and load up the UI.
+You can then proceed to upload the ultrasound images you like and the results should appear.

+## To run eXamine Notebook 1.ipynb

+1. To run eXamine Notebook 1.ipynb, navigate to the directory where you downloaded the notebook.
+It is recommended to run it on a cloud service such as Datalore, due to memory requirements.

+2. The dataset also needs to be downloaded from the github and uploaded to the same directory.

+3. Then you should be able to run the notebook from start to finish.